farhadm1990/fmt_trial/README.md

-# A repo summplementary to FMT trial
+# A repo supplementary to FMT trial

 # 1. System requirements: